sqlxpert/stay-stopped-aws-rds-aurora/README.md

 You can keep an EC2 instance stopped as long as you want, but if you stop an RDS or Aurora database, AWS restarts it after 7 days.

+It's not possible to stop an RDS or Aurora database longer than 7 days, but this tool could be the next best thing.
+It automatically stops the database again.

-This tool automatically stops RDS and Aurora databases again.
-It's for databases that you use sporadically, including some development and test databases.
+It's for databases that you use sporadically, including some kinds of development and test databases.
 If it would cost too much to keep a database running all the time but take too long to re-create it from scratch, this tool might save you money, time, or both.

 ## Design